 As a fourth-generation Montanan and a third-generation attorney, Emily is delighted and humbled to carry on the legal tradition begun by her grandfather, Willis, and her father, Blair.
 When not representing her clients, Emily loves crocheting, camping with her family, and fishing on the Yellowstone River.

-Talia is licensed to practice in Montana state and federal courts and state courts in Colorado, North Dakota, Washington, and Wyoming.
+Talia is licensed to practice in Montana, Wyoming and Colorado state and federal courts and state courts in North Dakota and Washington.
 Talia is a member of the American Bar Association, Defense Research Institute, The CLM, the State Bar of Montana, the Washington State Bar Association, and the Yellowstone Area Bar Association.
 She is also a member of the Montana Guardianship Legal Assistance Program through Montana Legal Services, and is committed to providing pro bono services to income-eligible clients.

 Talia attended the University of Washington School of Law where she was the Chief Online Editor of the Washington Journal of Technology, Law and Arts and was a member of the Technology Law and Policy Clinic.
 During law school, she competed in the Manfred Lachs International Space Law Moot Court Competition in Washington, D.C.

-In her free time, Talia can be found outside enjoying the beautiful Montana scenery with her family via boat, foot, float, or wheels.
+In her free time, Talia can be found teaching Pure Barre classes or outside enjoying the beautiful Montana scenery with her family via boat, foot, float, or wheels.